 5. Arrange the food on the plate

-You may need to experiment with different sizes, textures and flavours to see which the person responds to the best.
-Here are some tips to help you change it up.
+You may need to experiment with different sizes, textures and flavours of food to see which the person responds to the best.
+Here are some tips to help you change things up:

-- Add variety in the colour of food, different colour vegetables help to really brighten up the food.
+- Add variety in the colour of food – different colour vegetables help to really brighten up the plate.

-- Try less quantity of overall food and fewer individual items on the plate.
+- Try less quantities of food and fewer individual items on the plate.

 - Think about what types of food they have always enjoyed in the past.
-Give these to them as often as possible and put it on the plate with another food right next to it
+Put it on the plate with another food right next to it.

-- Cut up the food (especially meat) into small pieces which are much more manageable.
+- Cut up the food (especially meat) into small pieces.

-- Change the texture of the food (potatoes could be mashed, boiled, baked for example) See what they enjoy and work off that.
+- Change the texture of the food – potatoes could be mashed, boiled, baked for example.

 6. Praise the food

-We want to use this to our advantage when dealing with someone who is struggling to eat.
-It does not have to be a long discussion about the food, but a simple ‘Wow this food is fantastic’ or ‘Yum, this is so delicious’ can really spark an interest in the other person and encourage them to try their food.
-Try this the next time you sit down together, make sure you are still taking the lead by eating first and giving that positive comment right away.
+A simple “this food is delicious” can spark an interest in others and encourage them to try their food.
+Try this the next time you sit down together, taking the lead by eating first and giving that positive comment right away.